 For the majority of the album there’s an absolute eeriness throughout.
 An unmistakable, haunting element that correlates with the trajectory of Manchester’s sound is exemplified on “The Alien,” which is just as evocative as a song could possibly be with its haunting piano melody, curating a chorus and melody that repeats with enough slight alterations and additions to remain constantly, sonically challenging through its unfolding layers.
 The dynamics of this album don’t always reside in complete and total suppression, the lingering bits that slip out like the intro of “The Grocery” feel intensely welcoming and immediately gripping, bathing in the light of its otherwise meek and quiet existence.
 It’s a soft loud/dynamic, nothing new in its essence.
 Yet it’s done so well between featherlight string plucking hinged on tunnels of reverb that it, somehow, feels new.

 The album closes out with “The Silence” an epic of sorts that encapsulates the themes and tonalities of the album in a way that is completely cathartic.
 There’s few ways of communicating just how special and powerful this album is.
 It’s an absolute triumph that demonstrates an artist’s capacity to change and grow, and engage new frontiers with an impressive focus.
-Even within a vacuum, without prior knowledge of Manchester Orchestra, the quality and intensity of this album rings through.
+Even within a vacuum, divorced of one’s prior knowledge of Manchester Orchestra, A Black Mile to the Surface‘s quality and intensity rings through.
 It’s a staggering work that simply must be heard in its complete form, from beginning to end.